neurocod/ChessBoardNN/README.md

 ------------

 SemanticNN is a combination of LSTM and semantic networks.
 All LSTM neurons preserve their activation between cycles.
-For optimization, these neurons are grouped at the beginning of the neuron array, up to index self._permanentCount.
+For optimization, these neurons are grouped at the beginning of the neuron array, up to index `self._permanentCount`.

 From semantic networks, the model inherits: